joshcanhelp/josh-to-11/input/symlinked/posts/2008-12-16-getting-started-correcting-your-search-engine-problems.md

 ---
-title: "Getting started correcting your search engine problems."
+title: Getting started correcting your search engine problems.
-excerpt: ""
+excerpt: 'Search engines are complicated, proprietary, heartless machines that chew up poor, unsuspecting websites and spit out a category based on what it tastes like.'
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["SEO"]
-featured_img:
 wpid: 477
+tags:
+  - SEO
+featured_img: null
 ---